 However, social media itself is changing.
 With platforms emerging monthly, social networking is becoming a more visual medium giving companies the chance to bring the graphic-based aspect of their brand to the forefront.

 Ready to try your hand at social media?
 Before diving into any kind of social media marketing, and especially because of compliance and privacy issues in the health care industry, it is highly recommended that a first step be to implement a social media policy.
 This puts into place a set of parameters which helps with standardization, as well as protects your business, your employees and your clients.
-For an example of a social media policy, click here.

 Pinterest: The New Face of Social Media Marketing